 The PHHC maintains a utility allowance schedule for all tenant-paid utilities (except telephone and cable television) for cost of tenant-supplied refrigerators and ranges, and for other tenant-paid housing services (e.g., trash collection (disposal of waste and refuse)).
-The utility allowance schedule is determined based on the typical cost of utilities and services paid by energy-conservative households that occupy housing of similar size and type in the same locality.
+The utility allowance schedule is determined based on the typical cost of utilities and services paid by energy-conservative households that occupy housing of comparable size and type in the same locality.
 In developing the schedule, the PHHC uses normal patterns of consumption for the community as a whole and current utility rate.
+If rounding is needed, the Housing Commission will round up per HUD request.